YegorChevardin/andersen-intensive-tasks/sql-tasks/Readme.md

 # SQL task

+1) First task
+- run `dumps/dump1.sql` in your database.
+- solve the task

+2) Second task
-- run `dump.sql` in your database.
+- run `dumps/dump2.sql` in your database.
-- Solve this task:
+- solve the task:
-> Retrieve the first and last names of all employees in the "Sales" department.
->
-> Find the average salary of all employees.
->
-> List the employees who earn more than the average salary.
->
-> Count the number of employees in each department.
->
-> Calculate the total salary budget for each department (sum of salaries for all employees in the department).

-- Check your answers with [correct](./answers.md).
+> Write an SQL query to retrieve a list of books along with their titles and the names of their respective authors, where the author's nationality is 'British'.
+Your result should include the book title and the author's name.